zinic/atom-nuke/README.md

 source may be registered will a configured polling interval that will govern how often the source is polled during normal operation.

-Task polling uses the configured interval in two cases:
-* If a feed page encountered has zero entries in it.
-* When reading individual ATOM entries.

 Each source registered in Nuke may have any number of [ATOM listeners](https://github.com/zinic/atom-nuke/blob/master/src/main/java/org/atomnuke/listener/AtomListener.java) added to its dispatch list.
 These listeners will begin receiving events on the next scheduled poll.